clemencefrz/gamecyberquest/README.md

 - **Interactive Gameplay**: Engage in a step-by-step game to uncover clues and learn about OSINT (Open Source Intelligence).
 - **Educational Content**: Explore tools and best practices for cybersecurity and privacy protection.
 - **Responsive Design**: Optimized for various devices and screen sizes.
-- **Integration with Supabase**: Save game sessions and track progress.

 ## Getting Started